 The Company is dependent on the BoI Group for liquidity and the funding of its Balance Sheet and for maintaining sufficient levels of capital.
-Having considered the key dependencies as outlined on page 13, the Directors consider it appropriate to continue to adopt the going concern basis in preparing the financial statements.
+Having considered the key dependencies as outlined in note 1.2, the Directors consider it appropriate to continue to adopt the going concern basis in preparing the financial statements.